Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 Averaging Neural Operator¶

-There are many ways on approximating the following operator, e.g. by 2D FNO (for regular meshes), a DeepOnet, Continuous Convolutional Neural Operator, MIONet.
-In this tutorial we will use the Averaging Neural Operator presented in The Nonlocal Neural Operator: Universal Approximation which is a Kernel Neural Operator with integral kernel:
+There are many ways to approximate the following operator, for example, by using a 2D FNO (for regular meshes), a DeepOnet, Continuous Convolutional Neural Operator, or MIONet.
+In this tutorial, we will use the Averaging Neural Operator presented in The Nonlocal Neural Operator: Universal Approximation, which is a Kernel Neural Operator with an integral kernel:

 $$ K(v) = \sigma\left(Wv(x) + b + \frac{1}{|\Omega|}\int_\Omega v(y)dy\right) $$